Introduction to IPSec

 The idea behind IPSec is to encrypt and seal the transport and application Layer data during transmission.
 It also offers integrity protection for the internet layer.
 Internet header itself is not encrypted, because of which the intermediate routers can deliver encrypted IPSec message to the intended receiver.
 IPSec layer lies in between the transport layer and the internet layer.

 IP packets consist of two parts one is an IP header, and the second is actual data.
-IPSec features are implemented in the form of additional IP headers which is called extension headers to the standards, default IP address.
+These features are implemented in the form of additional IP headers which is called extension headers to the standards, default IP address.
 This extension IP headers must follow the Standard IP headers.
 IP security offers two main services one is authentication and another is confidentiality each of these requires its own extension headers.
 To support this IPSec support two IP extension headers, One for authentication and another for confidentiality.

 1. Authentication header protocol